ruby-amqp/bunny/README.md

 # declare a queue
 q  = ch.queue("test1")

-# declare default direct exchange which is bound to all queues
+# default direct exchange is automatically bound to all queues
 e  = ch.default_exchange

 # publish a message to the exchange which then gets routed to the queue